What can you do with the MWS system? How does it work? Concrete usages and the technology behind it.

-- Cinque birilli: Like the carom game mode, but with a special scoreboard for the five pins discipline.
+- Cinque birilli: Like the Carom game mode, but with a special scoreboard for the five pins discipline.

-- Challenge: This game mode is designed especially for three cushion.
+- 3CC Masters: This game mode is designed especially for three cushion.
 By random generator the system creates starting positions, which both players have to solve.
 If you score the point, you can finish your run and receive 1 point on the scoreboard as usual for each point you scored.
 Both players always get the same starting position in the same inning, whereby the player order changes after 10 innings, so that for the next 10 innings the second player is the first to play.
 The game ends after 20 innings.
 The choice of solution is up to the players, there are no predetermined solutions.

 - Training: All positions stored in the MWS cloud can be called up and trained in the training mode.
 The private game and training archive, the private directory structure, the public library with specialist literature and training programs, as well as shares from other users are available.
 New positions can also be created and saved in training mode.